 In this submission, the author has discussed in detail the Mohori Bibee case wherein, for the first time in 1903, the Privy Council declared that the minor’s contract was void and not merely voidable.
 The Privy Council reached this conclusion on the basis of various Sections of the Indian Contract Act which have also been elaborated in this paper to define the nature of a minor’s agreement.

 By Tanvi Praveen, Symbiosis Law School, Noida Editor’s note: Knowledge is said to be power.
 Nowhere does this hold truer than in the case of price sensitive information in a company.
 Such information ought to be released in a manner that benefits all investors equally, without prejudice, and not in […]

-– Sumit Kumar Suman, CNLU Introduction The relationship of banker and customer is not something which is static but is a relationship which on many occasions changes its colour from one relationship to another.
-In a normal course of business, the basis of banker and customer relationship is contract and […]
+By Sumit Kumar Suman, CNLU Introduction The relationship of banker and customer is not something which is static but is a relationship which on many occasions changes its color from one relationship to another.
+In a normal course of business, the basis of banker and customer relationship is contractual, and […]

 By Yashu Bansal, Chanakya National Law University, Patna “Editor’s Note: The present study analyses the effect of age on the behaviour of consumers.
 It discusses what factors affect the choices and purchasing decisions of buyers of different age groups, and how they are different from each other.”
 Age And Buyer Behaviour Age […]

 By Yashu Bansal, Chanakya National Law University, Delhi “Editor’s Note:This paper discusses the concept of performance appraisal.
 Performance Appraisal is a structured method of evaluating an employee’s performance in an organisation.
 The concept is important as it helps identify the strengths and weaknesses of employees, assists in succession planning and also serves as a tool for […]